To enhance local affordability. To foster inclusive communities.

 HFAs can target many development attributes through preferences in their QAPs, including:

-In structuring their QAP criteria, HFAs can use several methods to indicate preferences for certain development attributes.
+In structuring their QAP criteria, HFAs can use several methods to indicate preferences for specific development attributes.
 The simplest approach is a policy statement that expresses a preference for a particular development type.
 A second approach is to establish threshold requirements that must be met or exceeded to be considered for an LIHTC award.
-For example, the New York City Department of Housing Preservation and Development requires all potential LIHTC applicants to complete Enterprise Community Partners’ Green Communities Certification process in order to be eligible to apply for a tax credit award.[1]
-The 2017 QAP issued by the Massachusetts Department of Housing and Community Development requires all applicants to fit in one of four priority categories (housing for extremely low-income households, investment in distressed and at-risk neighborhoods, preservation of existing affordable housing, or family housing production in areas that provide access to opportunities).[2]
-The threshold approach ensures that all proposals help to advance specified goals.
+For example, the New York City Department of Housing Preservation and Development requires all potential LIHTC applicants to complete Enterprise Community Partners’ Green Communities Certification process before they can apply for a tax credit award1.
+The 2025-2026 QAP issued by the Massachusetts Executive Office of Housing and Livable Communities (HLC) requires all applicants to fit into one of five priority categories: housing for extremely low-income households, investment in distressed and at-risk neighborhoods, preservation of existing affordable housing, family housing production in areas that provide access to opportunities, and family or senior housing production in areas with limited affordable housing options.2 Once a project is confirmed to meet at least one of those priority categories, HLC evaluates projects based on twelve specific threshold criteria, including evidence of local support, commitment to long-term affordability, and fair housing narrative.
+The threshold approach ensures that all proposals help advance specified goals.

 Some states reserve a share of tax credits for projects that fulfill specified criteria.
-For example, in its 2016 QAP, Oregon Housing and Community Services set aside 35 percent of LIHTC awards to support preservation of affordable housing.
-The 35 percent reservation is calculated on a regional basis, with set-aside funds returned to the general regional pool in the absence of a high-scoring preservation applicant.[3]
+For example, in its 2025 QAP, Oregon Housing and Community Services set aside 25 percent of the state’s 9 percent tax credits to support the preservation of affordable housing.
+3

-Finally, HFAs can provide up to a 30 percent “basis boost” for certain 9 percent and 4 percent LIHTC projects, which translates to an increase in the amount of tax credits (and therefore equity) that developers receive.
-Some projects have always been available for a basis boost, including those located in “Difficult Development Areas,” where construction, land, and utility costs are high relative to the area median incomeRegion’s median household income, calculated by the Department of Housing and Urban Development.
-Often abbreviated as AMI., and “Qualified Census Tracts,” in which 50 percent or more of the households have incomes below 60 percent of the area median income or the poverty rate is 25 percent or more.
+Finally, HFAs can provide up to a 30 percent “basis boost” for certain 9 percent and 4 percent LIHTC projects, which translates to an increase in the amount of tax credits—and therefore equity—that developers receive.
+Some projects have always been available for a basis boost, including those located in “Difficult Development Areas,” where construction, land, and utility costs are high relative to the Area Median Income (AMI), and “Qualified Census Tracts,” in which 50 percent or more of the households have incomes below 60 percent of AMI or the poverty rate is 25 percent or more.
 The Housing and Economic Recovery Act of 2008 authorized HFAs to award a basis boost to projects outside of these areas on a discretionary basis.
 HFAs may only provide the basis boost in cases where it is necessary for the project to be financially feasible, but they can prioritize specific project types when selecting projects that qualify.

 Eligibility

 LIHTC program rules include clear eligibility requirements.
-Among these, at least 20 percent of the units in LIHTC developments must be affordable to and occupied by households with incomes at or below 50 percent of the area median income, or at least 40 percent of units must be affordable to and occupied by households at or below 60 percent of area median income.
+Among these, at least 20 percent of the units in LIHTC developments must be affordable to and occupied by households with incomes at or below 50 percent of AMI, at least 40 percent of units must be affordable to and occupied by households at or below 60 percent of AMI, or at least 40 percent of units must be affordable to and occupied by households of varying income levels that average no more than 60 percent of AMI, with no unit exceeding 80 percent of AMI.
 In practice, however, project sponsors often set aside a much larger share of units as affordable to increase the competitiveness of their applications and the amount of tax credit equity they can raise.
 Most LIHTC projects cover 100 percent of the units in a building.
-Many owners also find ways to layer additional subsidies (such as using project-based housing choice voucherOfficially known as “Section 8 Housing Choice Voucher”.
-It is the largest and most sought after housing program in America.
-Section 8 HCVs are managed by various public housing agencies (most commonly referred to as housing authorities), which falls under the supervision of HUD.
-Program participants typically pay 30% of the rent, and the rest is covered by the HCV.s) to serve households with even lower incomes.
+Many owners also find ways to layer additional subsidies, such as using project-based housing choice vouchers, to serve households with even lower incomes.

 The local role